ArkEcosystem/laravel-foundation/README.md

 ],
 ```

-## Working on components locally
+## Working on Components Locally

 This package contains a lot of frontend components, but no frontend views itself.
 So when you need to work on it, you rely on the frontend from another  project.
-Usually this can be done by having composer symlink this package, but in this case there is a second step required to ensure you can run `npm run watch`,  `npm run prod` etc.
+Usually this can be done by having composer symlink this package, but in this case there is a second step required to ensure you can run `yarn watch`,  `yarn prod` etc.

 I'll get into it in detail and will use the marketsquare.io project as an example.
 Let's assume that both the marketsquare.io and laravel-foundation git repo's are installed in the `/Users/my-user/projects/` folder on our local development machine.

-### Step 1 Composer symlink
+### Step 1 - Composer Symlink

 In the `composer.json` file from marketsquare.io under "repositories" add the laravel-foundation as a path:
 ```json
 "repositories": [